Importing BPMN Processes

 Conditions

-Complex expressions that can't be automatically converted are preserved as comments, and you'll see a warning to configure them manually.
+BPMN condition expressions are mapped to MeetLoyd's template syntax where possible.
+Complex expressions that cannot be automatically converted are preserved as comments, and you see a warning to configure them manually.

 Gateways